aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/custom-sorting-in-pivot-table/_index.md

     pivotTable.RefreshData();
     pivotTable.CalculateData();
-    // End of sort the PivotTable on "SeaFood" row field values
+    // End of sorting the PivotTable on "Seafood" row field values

     // Sort the PivotTable on "28/07/2000" column field values
     // Add a PivotTable to the worksheet